FBruzzesi/anyschema/README.md

 ## When to use `anyschema`

-`anyschema` is designed for scenarios where type specifications (e.g., Pydantic models, Marshmallow schemas, SQLAlchemy tables) serve as a single source of truth for both validation and dataframe schema generation.
+`anyschema` is designed for scenarios where type specifications (e.g., attrs classes, Pydantic models, Marshmallow schemas, SQLAlchemy tables) serve as a single source of truth for both validation and dataframe schema generation.

 The typical use cases are: Data pipelines, database-to-dataframe workflows, API to database workflows, schema generation, type-safe data processing.